rodrigoMartinDelCampo/MdC_ProductoInformativoIndividual/README.md

 > - *Mataix-Cols, D., & Bartres-Faz, D. (2002).
 Is the Use of the Wooden and Computerized Versions of the Tower of Hanoi Puzzle Equivalent?
 Applied Neuropsychology, 9(2), 117–120.* [https://doi-org.ezproxy.iteso.mx/10.1207/S15324826AN0902_8](https://doi-org.ezproxy.iteso.mx/10.1207/S15324826AN0902_8)
 >
 > - GeeksforGeeks.
 (2024, 9 mayo). *Program for Tower of Hanoi Algorithm.* GeeksforGeeks. [https://www.geeksforgeeks.org/c-program-for-tower-of-hanoi/](https://www.geeksforgeeks.org/c-program-for-tower-of-hanoi/)
+>
+> - Atkinson, M. D. (1981). *The cyclic towers of Hanoi.* Information Processing Letters, 13(3), 118-119
+>
+> - Jim Ledin.
+(2020). *Modern Computer Architecture and Organization : Learn X86, ARM, and RISC-V Architectures and the Design of Smartphones, PCs, and Cloud Servers.* Packt Publishing.
+>
+> - Patterson, D.A.; Hennessy, J. *Computer Organization and Design: The Hardware/Software Interface RISC-V Edition*, Morgan Kaufman, 2ª edición.
+2020.

 <a id="vinculos-al-codigo-fuente"></a>